 Maisha Namba Kenya digital ID Initiative pros and cons

-We will look at the merits, demerits and application.
+We will look at the merits, demerits, and application.

 Merits